-Now, with the new release of the Care Taker “Kickout”, I’m considering making it my best ground blind this season over the Big Cat 350, after Ameristep ironed out the one or two issues that I had with the original Care Taker.
+Now, with the new release of the Care Taker “Kickout”, I’m considering making it my best ground blind in 2021 over the Big Cat 350, after Ameristep ironed out the one or two issues that I had with the original Care Taker.
 Watch this space.

 Things to consider before buying a ground blind

 Before reading the Care Taker’s specifications, here’s a quick recap on why you might buy a ground blind and some of the alternatives available.